Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 14 October 2020: Appeals Commissioner

 Vesna Kavaz has been involved in quasi-judicial appeal adjudication since May 2016, when she was appointed to five Community and Social Services Appeal Panels.
 She has heard appeals for Assured Income for the Severely Handicapped, Income and Employment Supports, Persons with Developmental Disabilities, and Family Support for Children with Disabilities benefits.
 She is experienced in administrative proceedings, interpretation and application of legislation, decision-making, and decision writing.
 Previously, Vesna worked at NorQuest College, Athabasca University, and several agencies and schools.
-She has taught English as a Second Language classes to adults from four continents and 25 countries, and was involved in adult literacy program development and delivery.
+She has taught English as a Second Language classes to adults from four continents and 25 countries, and she was involved in adult literacy program development and delivery.
 Vesna holds credentials from Simon Fraser University and the University of Zagreb.

 Kevin Kelly is a Commissioner.